TriticeaeToolbox/breedbase.R/README.md

 #### Creating Upload Templates

-Once you have one or more objects of a particular Class (such as a vector of `Accession`s or a `Pedigree`) you can create the create the upload templates used to add that particular data type to a breeDBase database through its website.
+Once you have one or more objects of a particular Class (such as a vector of `Accession`s or a `Pedigree`) you can create the create the upload templates used to add that particular data type to a breedbase database through its website.

 **Example:** Create an upload template for the 3 Accessions and 1 Pedigree.